L. Dennis Smith: Controversy

-During his time as President of the University of Nebraska, much negative attention was drawn to the educational institute’s research on neurodegenerative diseases (including Alzheimer’s, Parkinson’s, AIDS, dementia, and multiple sclerosis).
+During his time as president of the University of Nebraska–Lincoln, much negative attention was drawn to the educational institute's research on neurodegenerative diseases (including Alzheimer's, Parkinson's, AIDS, dementia, and multiple sclerosis).
 The problem was grants from the National Institutes of Health were funding these studies and brain cells of fetal tissues taken from a local abortion clinic were being used.
-Thus both those in the field of policy-making and religion took issue with the work and he was rebuffed for being “unwise” to use public funds for this kind of work.
-This led to the introduction of a bill to ban the use of fetal tissue from aborted fetuses which resulted in Smith’s reasoning that they were needed for research and that the bill “struck at the very heart of academic freedom.”
+Thus both those in the field of policy-making and religion took issue with the work and he was rebuffed for being "unwise" to use public funds for this kind of work.
+This led to the introduction of a bill to ban the use of fetal tissue from aborted fetuses which resulted in Smith's reasoning that they were needed for research and that the bill "struck at the very heart of academic freedom."
 Ultimately Smith and his research was voted in by the elected Board of Regents.

 Awards

-Smith received the 2002 Award for Scientific Freedom and Responsibility “for his steadfast commitment to academic freedom in the face of mounting social and political pressure", and “for distinguished contributions to developmental biology and leadership and advocacy on education.”
-But Smith was also recognized by the AAAS for his work in science education and in defense of academic freedom while President at Nebraska University.
+Smith received the 2002 Award for Scientific Freedom and Responsibility "for his steadfast commitment to academic freedom in the face of mounting social and political pressure", and "for distinguished contributions to developmental biology and leadership and advocacy on education."
+But Smith was also recognized by the AAAS for his work in science education and in defense of academic freedom while president at Nebraska.
 He was also named a Fellow on Biological Sciences.

-It was Smith’s original studies of cell division in frogs which help put in place the foundation used by three researchers who ultimately won a Nobel Prize in medicine for identifying the entire cycle of a cell.
+It was Smith's original studies of cell division in frogs which help put in place the foundation used by three researchers who ultimately won a Nobel Prize in medicine for identifying the entire cycle of a cell.